yond4im/mdnotebook/00_FAKEORNOT_el_sys.md

 We can see that conventional and dispatchable power plants have a better capacity factor than intermittent renewable energy sources (wind and solar).
 However, this is not the only way to compare these types of electricity generation.

+### Wind power plant

+### Solar PV power plant

+## Useful definitions

+In this section, we will review the useful definitions that can be found for both energy production and consumption.

+### Demand side management and response

+Energy demand management is the modification of consumer demand for energy through various methods such as financial incentives and behavioural change through education (the latter may lean towards sobriety).
+It consists of two main applications:

+- Demand-side management (DSM)
+- Demand-side response (DSR)

+We will go about the main challenges for the future of energy securities and consumption in the low carbon transition we tackle in this century.

+This is an important part of the power grid: the demand side management.

+### Energy productivity and efficiency

+Energy productivity refers to reductions in energy use per unit of economic output.
+Using less power (and therefore energy) to perform the same tasks.

+Energy efficiency refers to reductions in energy use per unit of physical output.
+Using less power to transform energy in a specific system.

+The second one may involve a permanent reduction of demand by using more efficient load-intensive appliances such as water heaters or refrigerators.

 ## TODO NEXT

+Check the figures above:

+- [ ] According to the IPCC AR6, WGIII report: *The electricity sector remains the single largest source of energy sector CO2 emissions, accounting for about 36% in 2019*.
+- [ ] According to the [IEA](https://www.iea.org/topics/climate-change): *Power generation is the largest emissions driver*:
+  > Power generation and transport together accounted for over two thirds of total emissions in 2019 and have been responsible for almost all global growth since 2010.
+The remaining third was mainly associated with the industry and buildings sectors.
+  > After allocating electricity and heat emissions to final sectors, industry continued to be the largest emitting sector, with over 40% of global emissions in 2019.
+Emissions in the transport sector increased to account for 27% of the global emissions in 2019, while buildings related emissions slightly decreased to represent 25% of global emissions in 2019.
+- [ ] Give also the figures for the energy mix (primary, secondary, and final on the Sankey diagram).
+- [ ] Show the difference and evolution since IPCC was created and from the pre-industrial revolution.
+- [ ] What are the last figures for renewables investments?
+  - I have the following: Solar and wind accounted for only 3% in final energy needs.
+With more than 3 trillion in 20 years of investments.
+- Compare capacity installed and electricity generation, for example with France we have the following figures from 2016:
+  - The approximated total capacity is the following (2016 figures): 131 GW with 48 % nuclear, 20 % hydro, and 15 % of renewables.
+Which is different from the generation: 72 % nuclear, 12 % hydro, and 5% wind plus solar.
 - [ ] Environmental risks associated with this facility.
 - [ ] Other way to compare rather than capacity factor (conversion efficiency for example).
 - [ ] Check your figures again...
+- [ ] Check if there is a better definition of *low-carbon* in IPCC's AR6.
+- [ ] Compare the defition with IEA.
+- [ ] Definition of dynamic demand.
+- [ ] Definition of national scale.
+- [ ] Definition of utility scale.
+- [ ] Definition of household scale.